 ALANA Cultural Center

-Colgate’s ALANA Cultural Center plays a significant role in bringing together the African, Latin, Asian, and Native American (ALANA) communities as well as all Colgate students.
+Colgate’s ALANA Cultural Center plays a significant role in bringing together the African, Latinx, Asian, and Native American (ALANA) communities as well as all Colgate students.
 It serves as a learning center and home where all students

 may come to